gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## uniq

-Remove duplicates from an array, keeping the first occurrence of an element.
+Remove duplicates from a `ReadonlyArray`, keeping the first occurrence of an element.

 **Signature**